johnroper100/STORY/production/assets/scenes/README.md

 # Scenes
-The environments for eac scene.
+The environments for each scene.